-For information on entering text using Graffiti writing, the onscreen keyboard, or your computer keyboard, see Chapter 2.
+For information on how to enter text using Graffiti writing, the onscreen keyboard, or the keyboard attached to your computer, see Chapter 2.
 For information on entering text in Note Pad, see "Note Pad" later in this chapter.

 Edit menu